Articles

 2. Gluten

-The main culprit in gluten-containing foods is gliadin, a difficult-to-digest protein that breaks down the microvilli on your intestinal walls.
-When your villi are destroyed, they no longer produce the necessary enzymes needed to properly digest gluten.
-Gliadin also triggers an immune response, which causes inflammation in your gut and puts you at risk for autoimmune disease.13
+The main culprit in gluten-containing foods is gliadin.
+It’s a difficult-to-digest protein.
+It breaks down the microvilli on your intestinal walls.
+When your villi are destroyed, they no longer produce the necessary enzymes to properly digest gluten.
+Gliadin also triggers an immune response.
+This causes inflammation in your gut and puts you at risk for autoimmune disease.(13)

 3. Dairy

-Even if you are not lactose intolerant, you could still experience digestive discomfort thanks to dairy proteins casein and whey.
-These proteins are similar to gluten in terms of being difficult to digest and causing inflammation that can lead to an autoimmune reaction.
+You could still experience digestive discomfort even if you aren’t lactose intolerant.
+This is due to the dairy proteins casein and whey.
+These proteins are similar to gluten in that they are difficult to digest.
+They cause inflammation that can lead to an autoimmune reaction.
+Most people can benefit from avoiding dairy.

 4. Nightshades

-While foods such as tomatoes, eggplant, banana peppers, and goji berries sound good for you, they’re actually a part of the nightshade family, which have a high lectin and glycoalkaloid content and can contribute to leaky gut and inflammatory bowel disease.
-Those with nightshade sensitivities lack the proper enzymes to fully digest these foods, which may lead to inflammation in the gut as well as bloating and gas.
+Foods such as tomatoes, eggplant, banana peppers, and goji berries sound good for you.
+Don’t they?
+However, they’re actually a part of the nightshade family.
+This means they have a high lectin and glycoalkaloid content and can contribute to leaky gut and inflammatory bowel disease.
+Those with nightshade sensitivities lack the proper enzymes to fully digest these foods.
+This could lead to inflammation in the gut, bloating and gas.

 5. Carbonated Drinks